ianbuen/ianbuen/README.md

 </div>

 <br />
 <p>Story time! - I've learned how to code back when I was 13, customizing my Friendster profile with HTML & CSS.
-I took up Computer Science back in college, got introduced to C and Java but as far as web-dev is concerned, most of the learnings were on my own- you know how it is.
+I took up Computer Science back in college, got introduced to C and Java, Data Structures and Algorithms, but as far as web-dev is concerned, most of the learnings were on my own- you know how it is.
 It is through self-learning that I got to know how to use the modern technologies in web development.</p>
 <br />

 <br />